SteevAnalytics/Contoso-Sales-Analysis/README.md

 ## 📘 Introduction

-This project contains an analytical report of Contoso's sales, profits, and returns over a 3-year period.
+This project contains an analytical report of Contoso's sales, profits, and returns over 3 calender years.
 Built using Power BI, the dashboard offers rich visualizations and actionable insights to enhance business decisions.

 ## 📂 Project Structure